-- The number of households in Cicero and Jackson Towarp has steadily increased, driven by population growth and a high homeownership rate. - Owner-occupied housing dominates at 76.7 ptrcent significantly higher than state averages, indicating a stable, long-term residential base. - The housing vacancy rate of 6.3 proces is be with the state average, highlighting strong demand and limited availability of unoccupied busing
+- The number of households in Cicero and Jackson Township has steadily increased, driven by population growth and a high homeownership rate. - Owner-occupied housing dominates at 76.7 percent, significantly higher than state averages, indicating a stable, long-term residential base. - The housing vacancy rate of 6.3 percent is below the state average, highlighting strong demand and limited availability of unoccupied housing.